-• Low white blood cell count (neutropenia).
-Low white blood cell counts are common with TRODELVY and can sometimes be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
-Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give a medicine to help prevent low blood cell count starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever (febrile neutropenia).
-If your white blood cell count is too low, your healthcare provider may need to delay treatment or lower your dose of TRODELVY, give you a medicine to treat low blood cell count, or in some cases may permanently stop TRODELVY.
+- Low white blood cell count (neutropenia).
+Low white blood cell counts are common with TRODELVY and can sometimes be severe and lead to infections that can be life-threatening or cause death.
+Your healthcare provider should check your blood cell counts during treatment with TRODELVY.
+If your white blood cell count is too low, your healthcare provider may need to lower your dose of TRODELVY, give you a medicine to help prevent low blood cell count with future doses of TRODELVY, or in some cases may stop TRODELVY.
 Your healthcare provider may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.

-Call your healthcare provider right away if you develop any of the following signs of infection during treatment with TRODELVY:
+Call your healthcare provider right away if you develop any of the following signs of infection during treatment with TRODELVY: - o fever o shortness of breath - o chills o burning or pain when you urinate - o cough - Severe diarrhea.

-o fever

-shortness of breath

-o chills

-o burning or pain when you urinate

-o cough

-• Severe diarrhea.
 Diarrhea is common with TRODELVY and can also be severe.
 Severe diarrhea can lead to loss of too much body fluid (dehydration) and kidney problems.
 Your healthcare provider should monitor you for diarrhea and give you medicine as needed to help control your diarrhea.
 If you lose too much body fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.
 If you develop diarrhea during treatment with TRODELVY, your healthcare provider should check to see if diarrhea may be caused by an infection.
-Your healthcare provider may decrease your dose, delay treatment, or permanently stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.
+Your healthcare provider may decrease your dose or stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.